Displays images with incorrect aspect ratio

 How the Lighthouse image aspect ratio audit fails

-Lighthouse flags any image with a rendered dimension more than a few pixels different from the expected dimension when rendered at its natural ratio:
+Lighthouse flags any image with a rendered dimension of more than a few pixels difference to the expected dimension when rendered at its natural ratio:

 There are two common causes for an incorrect image aspect ratio:

-- An image is set to explicit width and height values that differ from the source image's dimensions.
+- An image is set with explicit width and height values that differ from the source image's dimensions.

 - An image is set to a width and height as a percentage of a variably-sized container.

 Each Best Practices audit is weighted equally in the Lighthouse Best Practices Score.
 Learn more in The Best Practices score.

 Ensure images display with the correct aspect ratio